 Collabrative credit is given to previous Old Louisville Tour Brochure Committees, previous Holiday House Tour homeowners, the Old Louisville Neighborhood Council, Shawn Fields Williams, author of “Belgravia Court - Louisville’s Premier Walking Court”, and all the others for their knowledge and contributions throughout the decades for their documentation that was compiled for this App and the updates.

 This App was edited by johnpaul / design with publishing partners Sutro Media, San Francisco, California and became available the first week of December, 2010, the same week the Beatles catalog became available on iTunes.

 Want to learn more about Old Louisville history?
 Download the 1884 Atlas of Louisville - Old Louisville and Limerick to see maps of what the neighborhood looked like during the Southern Exposition.
 An older map from 1873 shows how the original farmland properties as they were converted to a grid, for Louisville’s first subdivision, the Southern Extension.

 The Old Louisville Residential District was added as a National Historic Preservation District by the National Park Service on 2.7.1975.
 See the application text and photos forms here.
 See the outline of the Preservation District on a map here.
-The word preservation had at last been added to Louisville’s vocabulary.
+Download the Louisville Landmarks Commission’s Old Louisville Guide PDF here.
+The word preservation has at last been added to Louisville’s vocabulary.

 Thank you for your interest Old Louisville and the smartphone App.
 Contact.